froala/KMSFroalaEditorBundle/README.md

 ```

-To provide a better integration with Symfony, some custom options are added, see the full list bellow:
+To provide a better integration with Symfony, some custom options are added, see the full list below:

 ``` yaml
 // config/packages/config.yaml